sivanaraharisetty/f1-citizenship/docs/METHODOLOGY.md

 ### 3.1 Stratified Sampling Approach

-Due to the large-scale nature of the dataset (7.7+ million records), a stratified sampling strategy is employed to ensure statistical representativeness while maintaining computational feasibility.
+Due to the large-scale nature of the dataset (192+ million records across 2024-2025), a stratified sampling strategy is employed to ensure statistical representativeness while maintaining computational feasibility.
+For comprehensive analyses, the complete dataset without sampling is processed: 115.3 million records for 2024 and 77.1 million records for 2025.

 #### 3.1.1 Sampling Parameters